aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 arrived or if we still have to wait for someone or some group.

 Then you will only have one last point of organization left - shaping the crowd into a group.
-People will not know what your vision for the group photo is, so you will have to give clear and **LOUD** instructions on were people should *not* be standing.
+People will not know what your vision for the group photo is, so you will have to give clear and **LOUD** instructions on where people should *not* be standing.
 Use clear, large gestures to support your words.
 You want to compact the group, have the people that just joined in the last moment and are standing to the side come deeper in and join the crowd.
 Have any holes in the middle of the crowd filled in.
 Forming a semi-circle instead of a blob helps with averaging face-to-lens distances.
 Make sure people are not in unexpected shadows.
 Make sure carried objects, like umbrellas of flags do not cover the faces of other people.
-Take the time to look at everyone face to make sure there are no people hiding behind someones shoulder - typically they are not aware that their face is in fact not really visible.
+Take the time to look at everyone face to make sure there are no people hiding behind someone's shoulder - typically they are not aware that their face is in fact not really visible.
 If there are such people, call them out and point directly at them and encourage them to step forward, if they wish to do so.
 You are the *only* one seeing the final picture now and only you can correct it before capturing the moment.
 So a few extra seconds here are worth taking, even if 300+ people are standing in scorching